 The knitted gnome is also included here - photos below in the toy listing.

-For Spinning: 5 grams a roving each day all year
+For Spinning: 5 grams of roving each day all year

 Achieved thus far!
 I have actually spun a few more than 5 grams each day, but only slightly.
 The first 30 days are now plied - a process of twisting one or more strands of yarn together.
 I chain-plied mine to reserve the color blocks.
 With so many colors in this wool, I was afraid that if I plied 2 or 3 strands together it would 'muddy' the colors.
 This should make a self-striping yarn.